DCtheTall/twilly/README.md

 ```

 Now let's start defining your SMS app.
 Twilly separates the different type of
 interactions into linear sequences of actions called _Flows_.
-A Flow is best
+A Flow is a
-thought of as a linear collection of actions your app can take.
+linear collection of actions your app can take after receiving a message.

 The application we want to build just has one Flow, the user sends a message
 and the application replies with "Hello world!".
 So let's import the `Flow`